t-guan/t-guan.github.io/_projects/(8) Lucid Motors.md

 I started designing plastics on the Batteyr Module, and started to focus on integrating the Battery Management PCBAs into our battery module!

-{% include elements/figure.html image="/assets/images/lucid/moduleexplode.jpg" caption="Module=" %}
+{% include elements/figure.html image="/assets/images/lucid/moduleexplode.jpg" caption="Module" %}

 You can see the plastics I worked on in the image below.
 It was challenging to create a part that needed to fit within an exsiting space, while also accounting for mechanical robustness to vibration and heat.